Apoorv13/CryptoDoneRight/articles/cryptographic_protocols/TLS/TLS_1_3/tls_1_3.md

     link: "https://www.ssl.com/faqs/security-concerns-0-rtt-mode/"

 best_practice:
-  - name: "Use 2048-Bit Private Keys"
-    description: "For most web sites, security provided by 2,048-bit RSA keys is sufficient.
-At 2,048 bits, such keys provide about 112 bits of security.
-To get 128 bits of security, you need 3,072-bit RSA keys, which are noticeably slower.
-ECDSA keys provide an alternative that offers better security and better performance.
-At 256 bits, ECDSA keys provide 128 bits of security.
-A small number of older clients don't support ECDSA, but modern clients do.
-It's possible to get the best of both worlds and deploy with RSA and ECDSA keys simultaneously if you don't mind the overhead of managing such a setup."
-  - name: "Use Strong Key Exchange"
-    description: "For the key exchange, public sites can typically choose between the classic ephemeral Diffie-Hellman key exchange (DHE) and its elliptic curve variant, ECDHE.
-There are other key exchange algorithms, but they're generally insecure in one way or another.
-The RSA key exchange is still very popular, but it doesn't provide forward secrecy."

 ---
 TLSv1.3 is the latest version of the Transport Layer Security, or TLS, protocol.
 This protocol was designed for securing internet traffic and is typically seen in client/server architectures like connecting to a website from a browser.
 It was officially made a standard by the IETF in 2018 as an improvement upon TLSv1.2, providing many security and performance enhancements.